brlliant/Faster-finger/README.md

 # Faster-finger
+**NOTE:** There is a bug in this project which causes antivirus software to mistakenly detect it as a Trojan.
+Please do not download this repository until the bug is fixed or an update is provided.

-this is the android native app which let the user to tap in a milliseconds interval with anti detection protection to prevent phone from being blocked.
-The crosshair will let the user define where to do the repeated taps and it also have a single point and multi point feature.
+This is a native Android app that allows users to tap at millisecond intervals while incorporating anti-detection protection to prevent the phone from being blocked.
+The app features a crosshair that indicates where to perform repeated taps, with options for both single-point and multi-point tapping.

+Thanks, regards.